cbrouillard/furiousadvancetracker/readme.md

 If you wish to compile FAT by yourself, then follow the below steps.
 These instructions are only available for a Linux machine : but I assume you use windows because you are expert with it.
 You should be able to translate all the informations below :)

-## 1. Download package
+## 1. Before starting

 Before any operations, you have to download all the stuff : http://brouillard.me/shared/howto_FAT_install.zip

+You'll also have to install Wine on your system.

 ## 2. Then follow this procedure.

-PRE : Install Wine on your system.

 0. Unzip the "howto_FAT_install.zip"
 ```